-134 Machine Tool Theory 2 Credit Hours 2 Billable Contact Hours
+134 Machine Tool Theory 2 Credit Hours 2 Billable Contact Hours Prerequisite: MECH 103

 This course covers advanced machine tool techniques with emphasis on lathes and mills.
-There will be detailed coverage of machine speeds, feeds and cutter materials.
+There will be detailed coverage of machine speeds, feeds, cutter materials, dies, tool geometry, jeat treat, threads and surface speed.
 Students are introduced to the field of computer numerical control (CNC) of machine tools.
-Basic diemaking is also covered.
+Basic diemaking and use of Machinery Handbook is also covered.

-201 CAD/CAM I 3 Credit Hours 4 Billable Contact Hours

-Prerequisite: MECH 103 and MDTC 160
+201 CAD/CAM I 3 Credit Hours 4 Billable Contact Hours Prerequisite: MECH 103 and MDTC 160

 This course is an introduction to CAD/CAM using Master CAM software with emphasis on two and three dimensional design and tool path generation.
 Models will be created to demonstrate surfacing, generating and verifying G&M code relevant to a particular machine post processor.
 Emphasis is on generation of code using wireframe part geometry.
 Students will learn all relevant commands to generate part geometry and generate machine code for aluminum and steel parts choosing appropriate machining parameters.
 Appropriate theory and practice of safe work methods will be emphasized.
-This course was previously titled Introduction to CAD/CAM (4 credits).
+This course was previously titled Introduction to CAD/CAM.

-216 Industrial Plumbing & 3 Credit Hours Pipefitting II 4 Billable Contact Hours Prerequisite: MECH 116
+216 Industrial Plumbing & 3 Credit Hours Pipefitting II 4 Billable Contact Hours Prerequisite: MECH 116 3 Credit Hours